shoumi62/ACServerManager/README.md

 ## Install Node.js
 To install Node.js, follow the installation guide on its home page [here](https://nodejs.org).

+I recommend using node version **v8.5.0** or newer, because of the upload content feature.
+Please see [comment](https://github.com/jo3stevens/ACServerManager/pull/36#issuecomment-393233010) for more information.

 ## Install ACServerManager
 Create a directory called 'acmanager', go into that directory and click [here](https://github.com/jo3stevens/ACServerManager/archive/master.zip) to download the latest version.
 Extract the contents of the zip file into the directory.